waelhammoudeh/getdiff/README.changeFiles.md

 we look in the "state.txt" file for that.

 Change files are usually named with numbers, corresponding state.txt file will start with the same numbers as change file.
-See naming scheme below.
+See below for naming scheme.

 Planet change files are calculated for three different time intervals (called Granularity), those are minutely, hourly and daily change files calculated at the top of each time period.

+Change files from Geofabrik.de servers are daily change files calculated between 20:00 and 21:00 UTC for most regions.
+Change files from Geofabrik.de INTERNAl and PUBLIC server are calculated at the same time each day so they share the same naming numbers and the same "state.txt" files.

 **Timestamp and Change file:** We know that each element in OSM data file has its own timestamp, the **change file timestamp** indicates that it includes elements with